 Conclusion

-A PHP Script executes on the server, and returns HTML result to the browser.
+A PHP Script executes on the server and returns the result to the front-end which is then displayed with the help of HTML.
 As you learn PHP basics, you have to pay close attention to the syntax.
-I hope you get a complete idea of Fundamental PHP Syntax.